 2) Be careful with how the heat deflector is placed in the grill.
 The BGE platesetter allows a lot of airflow around the edges, the KJ deflectors are round and can restrict the airflow.
 I found that if you put the KJ deflectors up high in the Divide and Conquer system or overlap them by an inch in the middle, you will get more airflow around the outside edges.

 3) Ensure that all of the parts of your setup are cleaned out and allow plenty of airflow.
 For example, the BGE pizza stone for the XL is very large relative to the grill circumference so make sure it is not impeding airflow around the edges.
 Another suspect is the Kamado Joe ash shovel in the bottom.
 I remove it to cook pizza so that it does not impede airflow.

 4) Charcoal.
 I am charcoal brand agnostic and have had success with almost all brands I have tried.
 I do make sure that the bags stay dry.
 Also, make sure that the little pieces don't create a solid matt that keeps the air from flowing into the center of your charcoal.
 This is going to sound weird, but big chunk firewood does not get as hot as charcoal with 3-4” chunks.
 Less hot ember square inches? or less carbonization of the charcoal?
 I am not sure - share your thoughts.
 See this blog for all the details.

 5) A big fire is hotter than a small one.
-Start the fire in a couple of spots and get it roaring before closing the lid and using the vents.
+Start the fire in a couple of spots and get it roaring to at least 500F before closing the lid and using the vents.
 High temperature means high fuel consumption so go ahead and top up that fire box.
 The ceramics take time to soak in heat.

 Bonus - One other tip I have learned is to monitor the wind.
 If wind is blowing into the chimney, it is reducing the airflow through the charcoal.
 Rotate your grill or block the wind.